QTM 405Pre-Trib, Mid-Trib, and Post-Tribulation Rapture Explained

 This view is often called Amillennialism (literally "No Millennium"), but that is a misleading title.
 They do believe in the Millennium; they just believe we are in it right now.

-In this view, the "1,000 years" of Revelation 20 is not a future political era; it is a spiritual symbol for the entire Church Age (the time between Jesus' ascension and His return).
+In this view, the "1,000 years" of Revelation 20 is not a future political era; it is a symbol for the entire church age (the time between Jesus' ascension and His return).

-There is no distinct future 7-year Tribulation; the "Tribulation" is the ongoing struggle of the Church in a fallen world.
+There is no separate future 7-year Tribulation; "Tribulation" is the ongoing struggle of the Church in a fallen world.

 There is no gap between the Rapture and the Judgment; they happen in the blink of an eye on the Last Day.

-1. The Millennium / Church Age (NOW): Christ reigns spiritually from Heaven.
-The Kingdom is here, but not yet consummated.
+- The Millennium / Church Age (NOW): Christ reigns from Heaven.
+The Kingdom is here, but not yet complete.
 The Gospel spreads.

-The book of Revelation is "Apocalyptic Literature," a genre defined by wild symbolism.
+The book of Revelation is "apocalyptic" writing, which uses heavy symbolism.

-This view argues that reading Revelation literally is like reading a political cartoon literally—you miss the point by over-analyzing the ink.
+This view says that reading Revelation literally is like reading a political cartoon literally—you miss the point.

 While Views A and B split the end into multiple stages, View C points to passages that describe a single, simultaneous event.